mzabsky/gauntletprinter/README.md

 # GauntletPrinter

-GauntletPrinter is a new tool to print multiple decks on a single deck of prixies.
+GauntletPrinter is a new tool to print multiple decks on a single deck of proxies.

 It is an application for Windows (.Net Framework 4.5 required).